AntoineMellerio/data_science_projects/README.md

 ### NLP projects
 - car sentiment analysis on comments scrapped from a forum, conducted with Capgemini Invent (2022, python)
 - supervised classification of Amazon's articles based on their descriptions (2022, python)
-- understanding of drug prescriptions (2022, python)
+- understanding of drug prescriptions, conducted with Quinten (2022, python)

 ### Database management project
 - graph processing using a map reduce approach (2022, python&spark)